Hacker0x01/docs.hackerone.com/docs/changelog/2021/august.md

 ---

 ### Customer Homepage
-The [customer homepage](/programs/homepage.html) is the starting point for customers to see all their programs and activity in their organization.
-Quickly go to the thing that requires your attention regardless of which program it is in.
+The [customer homepage](/programs/homepage.html) is the starting point for customers to see an overview of all programs and latest report activity and mentions in their organization.
+Quickly access the area that requires your attention, regardless of the program it's associated with.

 ![homepage](./images/aug_2021_homepage.png)